EPashkin/gamenumber/README.md

 Shield must be charged up to 128 and then activated.

-Activated shield can be disabled to accumulate points and then turned back on without spending points.
+Activated shield can be disabled to accumulate free points and then turned back on without spending free points.